Aimeedeer/coconut-report/content/posts/how-to-pretend-to-be-a-hacker.md

 git push
 ```

-For non-developers, there are not a must-have skill
+For non-developers, there is no must-have skill to use GitHub.
-to use GitHub, but if you ever want to build or are working
+Still, if you ever want to build or are working on building
-on building an open source developer community,
+an open-source developer community,
-you would think about using GitHub to communicate with
+you would think about using GitHub to communicate with your developers.
-your developers.

-There are two main advantages by learning GitHub:
+There are two main advantages of learning GitHub:
-- Understand developers' mindset and the open source culture
+- Understand the developers' mindset and the open-source culture
 - Win respect from developers by building your own skills

-GitHub creates their own command lines: [GitHub CLI].
+GitHub creates its own command lines: [GitHub CLI].

 [Git]: https://git-scm.com/
 [more]: https://git-scm.com/book/en/v2